 How do I know which CAHME Accredited program is the correct one for my particular interest?

-It is important to go to the websites of the programs in your area or those you might have heard about to read what they offer.
 Programs are designed to meet certain goals and those goals do vary.
-There are over eighty CAHME Accredited Programs to select from.
+There are more than 115 CAHME Accredited Programs to select from.
 Check their mission; if a list of alumni is shown, look at the jobs they hold.

 What are the degree options for a career in healthcare management?